GMOD/Apollo/docs/TestScript.md

 13.1.6) Show History, and test the ability to revert to any of the previous versions of the feature by clicking on the arrow buttons to the right of each version.

-13.1.7) Annotation Info Editor: dbXRefs, Comments, GO IDs, PubMed IDs
+13.1.7) Annotation Information Editor: Name, Symbol, DBXRefs, Comments, Gene Ontology IDs, and PubMed IDs.

 13.2) Use annotation in progress + feature from an evidence track to test: set as 3' end, set as 5' end, set both ends.